 - September: My article “Now that I'm a STIBC Associate Member, How do I Get Work?” was published in the STIBC Voice, a quarterly newsletter of the Association.
 I also co-present orientation workshops for new Associate Members and newly Certified Members of the STIBC in September and November.

-- October: I completed two on-line courses provided by the Provincial Health Services Authority: “Integrating a Palliative Approach by Having Conversations Early (IPACE)” and “Medical Assistance in Dying (MAiD).”
+- October: I completed an on-line course provided by the Provincial Health Services Authority: “Integrating a Palliative Approach by Having Conversations Early (IPACE).”
 I also attended the ATA annual conference in New Orleans, USA and wrote the ATA certification exams from French to English.
 I was informed in December that I passed, so I am now an ATA-Certified Translator as well!

 - November: I took a 30-hour on-line course with the Interpreter's Lab called “Interpreting in Legal Settings - Theory.”

 What's next?
 Well, I have some articles about translation and interpreting in the pipeline.
 My report on the ATA conference in October 2018 was published in the STIBC Voice

 in January 2019 and more of my articles are slated to be published in other editions of this quarterly newsletter later this year, including a series of international interviews that I initiated.
 In January 2019, I also took on the voluntary job of Treasurer for the Society of Translators and Interpreters of British Columbia's Board of Directors.

 In summary, I am a/an: